How to Build: Attics

 When building an ICF home, especially for energy savings, it is important to examine the full envelope of the home, and ensure that all of the efforts put into the walls are not wasted when you get to the roof.

 Attics in an ICF Home

-Gable ends on a vented attic can be built with either stick framing or ICF with little difference really in the efficiency of the system, but a non-vented attic will see a significant boost to efficiency with ICF gables.
+Gable ends on a vented attic can be built with either stick framing or ICF with little difference really in the efficiency of the system.
+However, a non-vented attic will see a significant boost to the efficiency with ICF gables.

 In this system, with ICF gables and sprayed Icynene insulation at the roof level, the chance of air leaks into the attic space is negligible.

 Lastly, radiant barriers are also excellent additions to an attic area to ensure maximum efficiency.
 Most radiant barriers are a foil product that is typically adhered to a stronger substrate.
 Some newer products have come out which are spray on, as well.
 Radiant barriers require an air gap to work.
 The size of this varies among barriers but can be anywhere from ¼” to a few inches.

 The main idea behind the radiant barrier is to reflect the heat and prevent it from affecting the insulating material below.
 You can use radiant barriers with both vented and unvented attics.